-An electric meter move normally has to be carried out by your electricity provider but we can help arrange this.
+An electricity meter move normally has to be carried out by your electricity provider but we can help arrange this.
 Depending on where the meter needs to be moved, you may need a new supply cable or an extension to the existing cable.

 You’ll need a supply upgrade if you need more power.
 We will need to determine whether your existing cable is suitable and if the local network has the capacity.
 You may need a larger cable fitting.